aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/title/_index.md

 ### isVisible() {#isVisible--}

+<b>@deprecated.</b> Please use the 'isVisible' property instead.
 Represents whether the title is visible.

 ```javascript
 isVisible() : boolean;